-2. Were there any delays either by the patent applicant or the patent office.
+2. Were there any delays either by the patent applicant or the patent office?
 The USPTO will give the patent applicant a patent term extension for any delays by the patent office.
 The USPTO will subtract from the patent term extension for any delays by the patent application.

 3. If a terminal disclaimer was filed, then the patent term is coextensive with the patent term of the parent application.
-Also, if you separate the patent in which the terminal disclaimer was filed from the base patent, then patent becomes unenforceable.
+Also, if you separate the patent in which the terminal disclaimer was filed from the base patent, then the patent becomes unenforceable.

 4. Were all maintenance fees paid and current?
 If you fail to pay a maintenance fee, then the patent expires.

-As an Orange County Patent Attorney, I serve Orange County, Irvine, Los Angeles, San Diego and surrounding cities.
+As an Orange County Patent Attorney, I serve Orange County, Irvine, Los Angeles, San Diego, and surrounding cities.